gudiseva/stackedit/OTA-Ignite-Sept-2019/Session 17 - Action Plan.md

 This script DATR has 24.11. that means our target should not go beyond the DATR correct?

 #### Home Work
-1. Run Scanner IgniteHourlyIncomeBearish and HIBul
+1. Run Scanner IgniteHourlyIncomeBearish and IgniteHourlyIncomeBullish

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQzOTk1NDc5LDE3NDE3NzExOTQsOTcyMj
+eyJoaXN0b3J5IjpbNzIzNDY3ODMwLDE3NDE3NzExOTQsOTcyMj
 EzOTk2XX0=
 -->